hyperledgendary/full-stack-asset-transfer-guide/docs/CloudReady/20-fabric.md

 ```

-## Peer logs
+## Kube Navigation and Peer Logs

-To watch the peer logs throughout the workshop, we'll need to identify the pod name for one of the peers, let's find the pod name for org1-peer1.
+To watch the peer logs throughout the workshop, we'll need to identify the pod name for one of the peers, let's find the pod name for org1-peer1 by using `kubectl`.
-You can either use the [k9s utility](https://k9scli.io/topics/install/) to see the pods, or kubectl.
-Let's use kubectl here and set the default namespace to `test-network` so that we don't have to pass the namespace (`-n`) to each kubectl command:
+Set the default namespace to `test-network` so that we don't have to pass the namespace (`-n`) to each kubectl command:

 ```shell
 kubectl config set-context --current --namespace=test-network